Tips and Articles about Handwriting

 If you do not have a word processor to make custom lessons, you can download OpenOffice from openoffice.org.
 OpenOffice is an open-source office software suite for word processing.

 --- I no longer use openoffice.
 I don't need it and it has changed hands.
 Not only that, open office is not the only free office suite out there.
-Google Free Office Suite and see what you come up with.
+Use a search engine with search terms Free Office Suite and see what you come up with.
+Please research software before downloading it to your computer.